Greyvar/greyvar.github.io/README.md

 ## How do I get updates?

-If you're a Facebook-y kind of person, there is a Facebook page here: https://www.facebook.com/greyvar.game/
+If you're a Facebook-y kind of person, there is a [Facebook page](https://www.facebook.com/greyvar.game/).

-If you're a GitHub-y kind of person (tech-y/code-y person), you can find us here: http://github.com/greyvar
+If you're a GitHub-y kind of person (tech-y/code-y person), there is a [GitHub Organisation page](http://github.com/greyvar).

 ## How do I play the game?